pdfcpu/pdfcpu/getting_started/usage.md

    version     print version
-   viewerpref  list, set, reset viewer preferences for opened document watermark   add, update, remove text, image or PDF watermarks to selected pages
+   viewerpref  list, set, reset viewer preferences for opened document watermark   add, update, remove text, image or PDF watermarks to selected pages zoom        zoom in/out of selected pages by magnification factor or corresponding margin

    Completion supported for all commands.
    One letter Unix style abbreviations supported for flags.